Blood cancer prognosis

 Even taking these things into account, the information your healthcare team gives you will be quite general.
 It will be based on what’s happened to people similar to you, but people can still have quite different experiences.

 Remember, your prognosis might change over time too, if you have a good response to your treatment for example.
 If your condition changes, or if you’ve finished part of your treatment, you might want to ask your healthcare team if this has affected your prognosis.

 If you decide to search for information on prognosis, you may come across statistics called survival rates.
 These state the percentage of people surviving a disease over a set period of time – usually five years.
 For example, a five-year survival rate of 90% means that nine out of ten people with a particular condition are alive five years after their diagnosis.

 Figures like these can seem alarming and confusing, but they are just averages based on a large group of people’s experiences with the same disease.
 They don’t mean that 90% of people with that disease will only live for five years, or that 90% of people are cured after five years.
 They are guides to help doctors compare the general prognosis for different diseases, and give an idea of how well people with the same type of cancer have responded to their treatment in the past.

 If you hear or read something about your prognosis that you don’t understand or that worries you, speak to our Support Services Team.

 Just diagnosed: what you need to know

-People say they felt all sorts of emotions when they were first diagnosed with blood cancer, including stunned, confused, upset, angry, guilty, numb.
+People say they feel all sorts of emotions when they are first diagnosed with blood cancer, including stunned, confused, upset, angry, guilty, numb.
 It's a tough time for you and your loved ones, but finding out more about what to expect can help you to feel more in control and see a way forward.